hexaxsoftwares/houx.js/README.md

 <input>
 ```

-In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element since the `p` element Requires a closing tag.
+In the above code, Both the `Hello Pixel` text and the input element are all child nodes of th p element since the `p` element Requires a closing tag and none  was provided.

 The immediate closing syntax, `<p />` helps close  the element without a closing tag.

 In terms of void elements, like input, br, img etc , they can be rendered without being immediately closed or a closing tag.

-When parsing attributes, attributes names and value cases are maintained.
+When parsing attributes, attributes names and value cases sensitivity are maintained.

 If an attribute value does not contain a space or special characters that may conflict with html tags like the `<>`,or confuse the pixel attribute passing caveat,  you can pass them without quoting them.

 e.g.
-`<element attr=my Value />`
+`<element attr=my Value />` ×Bad

-the `Value` path will be compiled as a different attribute.
-It should be quoted if they belong to a single attribute.
+the `Value` text path will be compiled as a different attribute.
+It should be quoted if they belong to a single attribute property.

-For example `<element attr=myValue />` works perfectly fine, Pixel accepts non cased attributes values.
+For example `<element attr=myValue />` works perfectly fine, Pixel accepts non cased attributes values once they follow the Pixel attributes passing mechanism.

 Also when your attribute name matches your attribute value text, you can just pass the attribute while omiting the value part.
-This works like in the native javascript objects option mapping.
+This works like the native javascript objects option mapping.

-For example `<element *name=name />` can just be written as `<element *name />` or using the `px:` binding directive, `<element px:name />`
+For example `<element *name=name />` can just be written as `<element *name />` or using the `px:` binding directive, `<element px:name />`  or  even without the binding semantics `<element  name />`

-This also works in directives
+This also works in directives cases.
 e.g.
 ```javascript
 let app={